 Modifications to Policies and Procedures: The City of Portland will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all its programs, services, and activities.
 For example, individuals with service animals are welcomed in our offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should directly contact the ADA Coordinator for the responsible Bureau soon as possible, preferably no later than 5 (five) business days before a scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should directly contact the responsible City Bureau , staff contact for the specific service, or the ADA Contact for the responsible Bureau soon as possible.
+Providing 72 hours’ advanced notice at least will help to ensure availability.

 Information and forms are available in alternative formats upon request.